CoenMeintjes/resume/README.md

-# Coen Meintjes | Junior Data Professional
+# Coen Meintjes | Data Professional

 Welcome to my GitHub resume!
 I am Coen, a dedicated and passionate individual with a sincere interest in the field of data, driven by my inquisitive mind and highly analytical view of the world.
 Through a lifelong commitment to learning and personal growth, I have honed the ability to swiftly translate theory into practice.
 Additionally, my refined attention to detail empowers me to meticulously analyse and interpret complex information, consistently guiding my decision-making process.
 I thrive in collaborative environments that foster knowledge sharing, and I actively contribute as a team player.